11 REASONS TO VISIT QUÉBEC CITY, QC

 People who feel Christmassy all year can be sure to find great goodies at La Boutique de Noël de Québec (Christmas Boutique of Québec)!
 They carry Christmas tree ornaments, nutcrackers, snow globes, candles, lanterns, Christmas stockings, and so much more!

-La Boutique de Noël de Québec is open daily from 10 am to 6 pm (except December 25 and January 1).
+As of August 2025, la Boutique de Noël de Québec is open daily from 9 am to 11 pm (except December 25 and January 1).

-Visit the Dufferin Terrace & Fairmont Le Château Frontenac Hotel
+Visit Dufferin Terrace & Fairmont Le Château Frontenac Hotel

 Address: Rue des Carrières, Québec, QC G1R 5J5, Canada